Eugene, an avid self-taught DIYer and engineer, has acquired almost 40 years of experience with power/hand tools, plumbing, and woodwork.

 This is mixed 1 part cement, 3 parts stone and 2 parts sand.

 Quantity of Water Needed When Mixing Concrete

-The max amount of water is 0.55 times the weight of cement.
-For a 25kg (4 stone approx) bag, this works out at:
+The quantity of water needed should be 0.4 to 0.6 times the weight of cement.
+For a 25kg (4 stone approx) bag, if we take a figure of 0.5 this works out at:

 From experiments I have done, cement when poured into a 3 gallon imperial bucket loosens up and weighs about 15 kg.
-So the amount of water necessary for a bucket of cement is 0.55 x 15kg = 8.25 litres.
+So the amount of water necessary for a bucket of cement is 0.50 x 15kg = 7.5 kg = 7.5 litres.

 Concrete shouldn't be excessively wet after mixing and should have minimum slump.
 A shovelful deposited on the ground should self-support itself without spreading out (slumping).
 Concrete that is too dry is unworkable and also won't have sufficient water for the chemical reaction with cement to progress properly and the concrete to cure, therefore reducing its ultimate strength.
 Too much water is also detrimental to the final strength because as excess water that doesn't combine with cement evaporates, it leaves behind micropores which are tiny air cavities.
 The concrete is effectively a sponge.